fiafrate/sdelearn/README.md

   those supplied as initial values for estimation or simulation (`simulate`).
 See the examples for details.
 As a rule of thumb the models should be supplied as you'd write them with "pen and paper".

+  The `options` dictionary allows to specify additional options for compiling the model.
+It supports the option `hess`, a boolean flag which allows to specify whether to compute second derivatives of the drift and diffusion function while compiling the model.
+This is required for exact Hessian computation in `Qmle` (see `Qmle.fit`).

 * `SdeSampling`: it contains information about the temporal sampling of the data.
 It is constructed by supplying the time of the initial observation `initial` (typically `initial=0`), the last observed time `terminal` and the one between `delta`, the time span between each pair of observations (assumed constant), or `n` the number of points in the grid (including endpoints).
 If `delta` is given